corb0140/WeatherApp/readme.md

 - Changed font text to montserrat
 - Switch theme of app, located in settings.
 - Used and show SF Symbols by matching openweatherapi icon data using enum and switch
-- Delete all cities from list
+- Delete all cities from list button
 - Click button on about page sending to portfolio
 - Added animations to about, settings and detail view(switch from Cº to Fº)
 - Prevent app from adding same city to list
 - Draggable list of cities
+- Swipe to delete.